 The core components of the training (theory and discussion groups and intensives) are all completed in a 2 year period.
 However the required additional components (FoO, Supervision Groups, Seminars) may start part way through your 1st year and therefore flow over into an additional 6 months from the time of commencement.
 Remember that the required additional components can all be done prior to commencing the 2 year Certificate.

 If you’re interested fill in an enquiry form from the web page, linked below.
 Numbers are capped for these programs so there is no guarantee of spaces.
-However the seminars can be commenced at any time and count towards RPL.
+However the workshops can be commenced at any time and count towards RPL.

 Enquiry Form